-- To increase and make possible the implementation of innovative practices,
+• To increase and enable the implementation of innovative practices,

 To professionalize and assist teachers and trainers working in agricultural schools in order to teach local and sustainable food systems.

-- A diagnosis in each partners country and a comparative analysis about innovative pedagogical practices
+• A diagnosis in every partner country and a comparative analysis of innovative pedagogical practices

-- A diagnosis of needs about pedagogical tools for LFSF teaching.
+• A diagnosis of the needs for pedagogical tools for LFSF teaching.